drocheam/optrace/docs/source/usage/advanced.rst

 Raytracing Errors
 _________________________

-The raytracer emits warnings and errors while simulating.
+The raytracer emits relevant warnings and errors while simulating the geometry.
-Internally these are characterized by flags, which can be found below:
+These are internally characterized by flags, which are listed in the following table:

-.. list-table:: List of raytracing messages
+.. list-table:: List of raytracing flags and messages
    :widths: 100 600
    :header-rows: 1
    :align: left